Christopher Columbus: 8 important facts that you probably didn’t know about the master explorer and navigator

 Perhaps the only thing that came closest to the dangerous voyage that Columbus embarked on in 1492 was the uphill challenges he went through sourcing for funding for his American voyage.
 As we shall we see in the next fact, Columbus did not set out to sail to the Americas.
 His goal was to find an alternative route to Asia.
 Unbeknownst to many people, Columbus’ expedition plan was rubbished by many naysayers across Europe.

-He would spend about a decade pitching to numerous financiers, including John II of Portugal, Henry VII of England, and Charles VIII of France; however, it was all to no avail, as many of monarchs considered his proposed route to Asia too far, risky and costly.
+He spent about a decade pitching his voyage to numerous financiers, including John II of Portugal, Henry VII of England, and Charles VIII of France; however, it was all to no avail, as many of monarchs considered his proposed route to Asia too far, risky and costly.
 After a series of enthusiastic appeals, King Ferdinand and Queen Isabella of Spain agreed to sponsor Columbus’ voyage.
-It was a win-win for both parties involved as Columbus’ patrons hope to use the new territories (i.e. the “New World”) to boost their power in the Europe and beyond.
+It was a win-win for both parties involved as Columbus’ patrons hoped to use the new territories (i.e. the “New World”) to boost their power in the Europe and beyond.

 Christopher Columbus’ voyage was not entirely an altruistic one

-With that amount of wealth and power promised him, as well as the fame that awaited him upon completion of the task, Columbus was certainly a explorer not short on motivation.
+With that amount of wealth and power promised him, as well as the fame that awaited him upon completion of the task, Columbus was certainly an explorer not short on motivation.

 Columbus was not the first European to set foot on the shores of the Americas

 Perhaps out of European ethnocentrism, Columbus was often revered as the explorer that discovered America.
 Such a statement totally ignores the fact that there were thriving civilizations across the length and breadth of the Americas for centuries, perhaps millennia, before Columbus sailed the Santa Maria to the Bahamas in 1492.
 At least, off the top of our heads we can mention the Incas, the Aztecs and the Mayans, all of who were renowned civilizations in their own rights.